 Dogs are insightful and intelligent creatures, so make sure when preparing to give him his dose, you do the groundwork quietly so he doesn’t run out or you don’t have to chase him around the house.
 Collect everything you need, like his medicine, a towel, some water, perhaps have someone help you by holding his front legs so he doesn’t pawn at your hands.
 If the dog is still a puppy or a small-sized pooch, you can wrap him up in a towel, snug but not too tight.

 Also, try and get him in the corner of a room so he has nowhere to run.

 If the medication is in tablet format, the easiest thing is to hide it in his food.
 However, if it needs to be given on an empty stomach choose something that it can stick to such as a small piece of cheese or a bit of pate, and put the tablet inside it, making sure he is on an empty stomach when you give it to him.

 If the medicine is in liquid form and doesn’t already come inside a tincture bottle, you can buy an empty one from a health store and pour it into it so it is easier to give it to them, either on his tongue or in his water.
-Some vets will even allow you to give them a drop of the medication followed by a drop of CBD Oil to help everything work better.
+It is available in the form of CBD treats.
+In short, using CBD for cats and dogs is common now.

 CBD oil is well-known for its accelerating healing properties so chances are this combination will make your canine feel better within no time at all, thanks to the natural plant extracts “little helper”.
 However, when serving dogs with something as safe as CBD Oil, it easy to overdo it – don’t.
 It is a new substance you are introducing to his system so it could cause constipation or diarrhoea especially the little ones, and this would hinder any chance of keeping it inside of him.